Ceibal project

-The Ceibal is a Uruguayan initiative to implement the "One laptop per child" model to introduce Information and Communication Technologies (ICT) in primary education and secondary schools.
+The Ceibal project is a Uruguayan initiative to implement the "One Laptop per Child" model to introduce Information and Communication Technologies (ICT) in primary education and secondary schools.

 In four years, Ceibal delivered 450,000 laptops to all students and teachers in the primary education system and no-cost internet access throughout the country.
-As of 2009, results include increased self-esteem in students, improved motivation of students and teachers, and active participation by parents (94% approve of the plan according to a national survey performed in 2009).
+As of 2009, results included increased self-esteem in students, improved motivation of students and teachers, and active participation by parents (94% approved of the plan, according to a national survey performed in 2009).

 The success of Ceibal is not only due to technological innovations, but also to achievements such as the creation of a training plan for teachers in primary education, the active inclusion of the society and teachers in the project and the successful design and implementation of a monitoring and evaluation model to measure the impact nationally that serves as a guide to define future actions in the plan.

 Ceibal emerged as a result of the digital gap that existed in Uruguay between the people who didn't have access to technology and to those who did.
 It was impelled during Tabaré Vazquez' term of office.
 Vasquez was the main proponent of this pioneer project; although it was inspired by Nicholas Negroponte's One Laptop per Child project.
 It raised three principal values: to distribute technology, to promote knowledge and to generate social equity.

 The project was named "Ceibal" in reference to a typical Uruguayan tree and flower called "ceibo", known as Cockspur coral tree.
 Ceibal also stands for "Conectividad Educativa de Informática Básica para el Aprendizaje en Línea" (Educational Connectivity/Basic Computing for Online Learning in English).
 The OLPC XO-1 computers used in the project are nicknamed "Ceibalitas".

 Goals

 Ceibal tries to promote digital inclusion and decrease the digital gap that exists among the Uruguayans and between Uruguay and the rest of the world.
 However, this goal can be accomplished only if it is complemented by an educational plan for teachers, students and their families.
 The educational plan of Ceibal tries to create the technological resources, the teacher's formation, the creation of suitable content and the social and familiar participation.

-Ceibal has strategic principles: equity of knowledge, equal opportunities for children and youth, and the provision of tools to learn not only knowledge given by the school, but also knowledge that the child can learn by him or herself.
-The original expected outcomes defined the right to have an internet connection at school as well as at home, explicitly ("1.2.3.
-EXPECTED RESULTS") of.
+Ceibal has strategic principles: equity of knowledge, equal opportunities for children and youth, and the provision of tools to learn not only knowledge given by the school, but also knowledge that the child can learn alone.
+The original expected outcomes defined the right to have an internet connection at school as well as at home.